cloudmesh-community/hid-sp18-523/paper/paper.md

     GET /domo/users/v1?includeDetails={true|false}
         &limit={int}&offset={int}

- @hid-sp18-523-User While calling API we can control user details returned by the API,limit the number of records we want the API to return and specify offset to get the list of users starting from given offset @hid-sp18-523-User.
+ @hid-sp18-523-User

+User details returned by API can be controlled by calling API.
+Such as , number of records.
+Developers also has control over retreiving custom user list by passing offset to API.

+@hid-sp18-523-User.

 Single User API
 ===============